By Shoshana Kedem

 As the countdown to the opening begins, Husband says visitors will need 7-8 hours to tour the zoo in its entirety.
 Plans are also underway to eventually build a hotel for extended trips.

 Reflecting on how the Safari converted a former land fill in al Warqa’s city limits into a new haven for animals, Husband said:

 “I’m actually very proud of it considering when I first turned up here it was a big sandpit.
 It’s going to surprise everyone,” he said.

 In a recent press interview Director General of Dubai Municipality, Hussain Lootah, confirmed that Dubai Safari's soft launch will be in November for operations and testing.
-With the official opening yet to be confirmed.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+With the official opening yet to be confirmed.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.